HolmesBryant/wijit-code/README.md

 Each key should correspond to a property in the syntax definition file you are using.
 Each value should be a valid css color value.

-The default keys are "argument", "comment", "function", "keyword", "number", "operator", "string", "tag" and "variable".
+The default keys are listed in the example below.

 Unless your syntax definition file adds new key words, you can just use the default keys.
 You do not have to include every key, the properties/values are merged into the default scheme, so any keys you omit will take the default color.